au2/blue-button-benchmark/README.md

   status: String
 };
 ```
-Although status is not really required to be stored in summary collections based on our Scenarios and simplified model we include it because in the actual PHR application more than one status exists and multiple summary lists per seperate states exist.
+Although status is not really required to be stored in summary collections based on our Scenarios and simplified model we include it because in an actual PHR application more than one status is likely and multiple summary lists per seperate states might exist.

 ## Multiple Entry Designs